LLNL/LEAP/README.md

 SPDX-License-Identifier: MIT
 LLNL-CODE-848657

-Please cite our work by referencing this github page and citing our article: Hyojin Kim and Kyle Champley, Differentiable Forward Projector for X-ray Computed Tomography”, ICML, 2023
+Please cite our work by referencing this github page and citing our article: Hyojin Kim and Kyle Champley, "Differentiable Forward Projector for X-ray Computed Tomography”, ICML, 2023